-The Health Department recommends that every New Yorker 6 months and older gets vaccinated this season, either with a shot or with a nasal spray.
+The Health Department recommends that every New Yorker six months and older gets vaccinated this season, either with a shot or with a nasal spray.

-Young children are considered to be at high risk for the flu and should get vaccinated as soon as possible.
+Young children six months to five years old are considered to be at high risk for the flu and should get vaccinated as soon as possible.
 Health care providers can tell you which vaccine is right for you or your child.

 Other people at high risk of flu complications include:

-The Health and Hospitals Corporation's (HHC) public health clinics and the Health Department's immunization clinics are also offering the vaccine and serve both adults and children.
+The Health and Hospitals Corporation's (HHC) public health clinics and the Health Department's immunization clinic are also offering the vaccine and serve both adults and children.